There are times when you need a self care day full of face masks, bubble baths and lighting every candle you own.

-However I’ve really been trying to improve my diet this year.
-Not because I’m trying to loose weight, but to help some of my medical condition.
+However, I’ve really been trying to improve my diet this year.
+Not because I’m trying to lose weight, but to help some of my medical condition.
 I have IBS (irritable bowel syndrome) as well as natural iron and vitamin deficiencies.

 Normally those two are really easy to treat with supplements, but as we found out when I was 3/4 years old my body rejects those every time I try to take them – which is NOT a pleasant experience!

 I’ve found a few easy to do but (relatively) healthy dishes that I can cook when I’m like this.
-Vegetables with rice and fish cakes is one of my favorites right now.
+Vegetables with rice and fish cakes are one of my favourites right now.

 Self Care Tip #2: Drink some water

-You’d think experiencing how awe full dehydration is when I was anorexic would be enough to make sure I never have to go through it again, but no – I’m always forgetting to drink any when I’m struggling.
+You’d think experiencing how horrible dehydration is when I was anorexic would be enough to make sure I never have to go through it again, but no – I’m always forgetting to drink any when I’m struggling.